 To access this support, residents or their family can contact My Aged Care on 1800 200 422.
 They will arrange a referral to access entry-level home support services through the CHSP for up to eight weeks.
 This support is available to all people across Australia who choose to return to the community from an aged care home during the pandemic, regardless of whether their aged care home is significantly impacted by COVID-19.
 Clients accessing Tier 1 support can access Tier 2 support, excluding nursing and personal care.

-Aged care homes should liaise with residents, families and their new CHSP provider about the residents' care needs.
+Aged care homes should liaise with residents, families and their new CHSP provider about the residents care needs.
 No fees will be charged for Tier 1 CHSP supports.
 Client contributions may apply for Tier 2 support where clients can afford to pay, consistent with normal arrangements under the CHSP.
-More information on these supports are available CHSP Supports for Residents on Emergency Leave.
+More information on these supports is available at CHSP Supports for Residents on Emergency Leave.

 Please note that residents who take Emergency Leave must continue to pay their: